Rinderroulade

 Beef or veal is typically used, though some food scholars tend to believe that the original version was probably venison or pork, and pork is still popular in some areas.
-The beef rouladen as we know them today have become popular over the last century.
+Beef rouladen, as we know them today, have gained popularity over the past century.
 The cut is usually topside beef or silverside since this is the cheaper cut.
 The meat is cut into large, thin slices.

-The filling is a mixture of smoked and cooked pork belly, chopped onions and chopped pickles (gherkins) which is at times varied by adding minced meat or sausage meat.
+The filling is a mixture of smoked fatback, chopped onions and chopped pickles (gherkins), which is at times varied by adding minced meat or sausage meat.
 The mixture varies from region to region.
 Rouladen are traditionally served for dinner.
 Red wine is often used for the gravy.

 Serving

-Rinderrouladen are usually served with either potato dumplings or mashed potatoes and pickled red cabbage.
+Rinderrouladen are usually served with either Kartoffelklösse or mashed potatoes and braised red cabbage.
 Roasted winter vegetables are another common side dish.
-The gravy is an absolute requirement to round off the dish and is usually poured over the meat.
+The gravy is an absolute necessity and is made with a combination of the drippings, a packet of natural gravy mix and red wine.
 Spätzle are a good complement to the dish since they soak up the gravy well.

-Originally considered as a dish for common people, it is today enjoyed by many as a festive dish.
+Originally considered a dish for common people, it is today enjoyed by many as a festive dish, especially during the Christmas season.